JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

 ## available precision

 - The minimum precision is 24 significant bits, or 8 significant digits.
-- Performance is strong with significands of 10\_000 bits, or 3\_000 digits.
+- Performance remains strong with 10\_000 bit, or 3\_000 digit significands.
 - There is no maximum; using 2^14 bits, or 5\_000 digits is straightforward.

 ## working precision